 Aldred, Rachel (2011) From community participation to organizational therapy?
 World cafe and appreciative inquiry as research methods.
 Community Development Journal, 46 (1). pp. 57-71.
 ISSN 0010-3802Full text not available from this repository.

 World Café (WC) and Appreciative Inquiry (AI) are two increasingly popular approaches to participatory research and policy-making that also frequently define themselves in relation to community development.
 They both seek to create environments in which participants' shared activity and inter-subjectivity enable positive responses to problems and challenges.
 WC and AI offer interesting and innovative approaches in research but present a number of problems within the field of community development.
 Several key issues are raised including the risk of imposing an interpretation of structural problems as ‘misperceptions’, a troubling and potentially stigmatizing interpretation of ‘empowerment’, and questionable assumptions about social change.

-|Research Community:||University of Westminster > Architecture and the Built Environment > Architecture and the Built Environment, School of (No longer in use)|
+|Subjects:||University of Westminster > Architecture and the Built Environment > Architecture and the Built Environment, School of (No longer in use)|

 |Last Modified:||15 Oct 2012 13:47|